jasminenoack/KnowledgEase/README.md

 [Details][phase-one]

 ### Phase 2: Questions
 I will implement API CRUD routes for questions.
-These will allow users to create, edit and view questions.
-A user will also be able to list his question as anonymous.
-The user landing page at the end of this phase will list a pagination of the most recent questions instead of the user index made in the previous phase.
+These will allow users to create, edit and view questions. <!-- A user will also be able to list his question as anonymous. -->The user landing page at the end of this phase will list a pagination of the most recent questions instead of the user index made in the previous phase.
 A user will be able to view and edit his own questions.

 [Details][phase-two]